Country-specific travel advice

 - the remaining areas of Sirnak, Mardin, Sanliurfa, Gaziantep, Diyarbakir, Kilis and Hatay provinces

-The situation in Turkey has calmed following an attempted coup overnight on 15-16 July 2016.
-The security environment, however, remains potentially volatile.
+The situation has calmed following an attempted coup on 15 to 16 July 2016.
+But the security environment remains potentially volatile and a state of emergency is in place.

+The authorities have banned all demonstrations in Ankara until the end of November 2016.
 Rallies and demonstrations may take place at short notice.
-You should be vigilant, particularly in areas where crowds may gather, and stay well away from any demonstrations.
+You should stay well away from any demonstrations.

-Turkish authorities have successfully disrupted attack planning in the recent past.
-The Turkish authorities have said that security has been tightened in response to recent attacks.
-Nevertheless, further attacks are likely, could be indiscriminate and may target or affect places visited by foreigners.
+The Turkish authorities have successfully disrupted attack planning in the recent past and have said that security has been tightened in response to recent attacks.
+But further attacks are likely and could be indiscriminate.

 British nationals need a visa to travel to Turkey, except for cruise ship passengers with ‘British Citizen’ passports who arrive at sea ports for tourist visits to the port city or nearby cities, provided that the visit doesn’t exceed 72 hours.